-Arizona health officials are not recommending passengers on the plane seek medical care because their risk of being infected with tuberculosis is "very, very low," said Dr. Rebecca Sunshine, disease control director for Maricopa County Public Health.
+Arizona health officials did not recommend passengers on Flight 2846 seek medical care because even if the passenger had tuberculosis, their risk of being infected was “very, very low,” said Dr. Rebecca Sunshine, disease control director for Maricopa County Public Health.

-"To put this in perspective...
-We're much more concerned that the passengers on this flight contracted influenza than that they contracted TB," she said.
+“To put this in perspective… We’re much more concerned that the passengers on this flight contracted influenza than that they contracted TB,” she said Monday.

 After the plane took off, the Centers for Disease Control and Prevention notified the Transportation Security Administration of a possible risk.
 The TSA then notified US Airways, McGlashen said.